Holidays in Europe: 15 overlooked destinations is written by The editorial staff, RejsRejsRejs..

 You can also take the train through the mountains and visit the historic salt mines and have a delicious lunch made with ingredients from the local area.
 Heavenly beautiful.

-Azores - Holiday in Europe and visit Atlantic Hawaii
+Azores – Take a holiday in Europe and visit the Atlantichavets Hawaii

 Perast - Venetian architecture and crystal clear water on a budget